Companhia Paranaense de Energia – COPEL (ELP) – key numbers that make it a Strong Buy For Now

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 3.59% loss in the last 1 month and extending the period to 3 months gives it a -6.41%, and is 14.72% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.25% over the week and 4.86% over the month.
+The stock witnessed a 16.64% gain in the last 1 month and extending the period to 3 months gives it a -5.40%, and is 0.94% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.07% over the week and 5.18% over the month.

 Companhia Paranaense de Energia – COPEL (ELP) Analyst Forecasts